LukasWoodtli/WebPage/pelican/content/system_construction.md

 - The object file is very compact
 - Key: Fingerprint
-- Fixups &rarr; Fixup-root (relocation table) linked list to fixups
+- Fix-ups &rarr; Fix-up-root (relocation table) linked list to fix-ups
 - Downsides:
     - Module file is limited
     - Not very maintainable